 How Often Should A Student Practice?

 This is a very common question and should be discussed with each teacher as there are many approaches depending on a number of variables.

 Warren Lesson College Scholarship

 Each year, Warren Lessons will offer a scholarship to three local schools.
 One student who intends to pursue music after high school will be selected.
-At the beginning of the academic year, Warren Lessons will speak at each school in an effort to let students know about the scholarship offering and how our program can help students achieve further scholarships from the school of their choice, with outstanding entrance auditions.
-Many students of the Warren Lesson Program have received substantial scholarships from schools such as Berklee College of Music, Crane, and Julliard
+At the beginning of the academic year, Warren Lessons will speak at each school in an effort to inform students and schools about the scholarship offering.
+Additionally, our lesson program can help students achieve further scholarships from the school of their choice, with outstanding entrance auditions.
+Many students of the Warren Lesson Program have received substantial scholarships from schools such as Berklee College of Music, Crane, and Julliard.